-"Good practices to ensure correct cutting accuracy with HP Latex Print and Cut Solution" https://hplatexknowledgecenter.com/applications/good-practices-ensure-correct-cutting-accuracy-hp-latex-print-and-cut-solution 5.
+"Good practices to ensure correct cutting accuracy with HP Latex Print and Cut Solution" https://hplatexknowledgecenter.com/applicatii ons/good-practices-ensure-correct-cuttingaccuracy-hp-latex-print-and-cut-solution 5.
 Application Considerations Floor graphics, when wet, may become slippery, so to avoid personal injury due to slipping, please take measures to minimize or prevent the floor graphics from getting wet.
-For example, place floor graphics far enough away from entryways that they stay dry, use doormats to reduce moisture at entryways, and clean up water, spills or other liquids immediately. © Copyright 2020 HP Development Company, L.P.
-The information contained herein is subject to change without notice.
+For example, place floor graphics far enough away from entryways that they stay dry, use doormats to reduce moisture at entryways, and clean up water, spills or other liquids immediately. n and NOTE: Any dust or wax residue may affect adhesion with an performance.
 How to prepare the job